 As we mentioned above, the major changes introduced in CAT-2015 were:

 1. Sectional Timing: After a break of few years, there was sectional time limit in CAT.
 The first section was verbal ability, followed by DI and LR and then Quantitative Ability.
 The sectional time limit was one hour for each section.

 2. One-Day Exam: CAT 2015 was held on a single day i.e. 29th November 2015, in two sessions: morning (9am to 12 noon) and evening (2pm to 5pm), as against CAT-2014, which was held over a period of 20 days.

 3. Introduction to 'TITA' Questions: In CAT-2015, there were questions called 'Type in the Answer' type questions.
 In these questions candidates were required to type in the answers, instead of choosing one from multiple-options.
 There were 10 such questions in the verbal section and around 15 each in the rest of the sections.
 These questions had no negative marking.
-These questions are expected to continue this year.
+These questions continued in 2016 and are expected to continue in 2017 also.

 4. On screen Calculator: For the first time in the history of the exam, use of basic on-screen calculators was permitted in CAT-2015 and is anticipated to continue in 2017.

-On the face of it, it might seem that the changes introduced in CAT-2015will continue in 2016.
+On the face of it, it might seem that the changes introduced in CAT-2015 will continue in 2017 as well.
 However, these changes, although important, should not be difficult to adjust to.
 The basics of preparation for CAT continue to remain the same.
 Knowledge of fundamental concepts, practice, time management, and accuracy are still critical for belling the CAT!